presidoeokuguni/learning-hybrid-IT-Infrastructure/index.md

 This website is a reflection of my **learning journey**, **technical growth**, and **commitment to building a future in IT support, cybersecurity, and cloud infrastructure**.

-🔧 **Currently, I'm working on my Capstone Project**, where I’m applying everything I’ve learned to design, secure, and document a functional IT infrastructure solution.
+**Currently, I'm working on my Capstone Project**, where I’m applying everything I’ve learned to design, secure, and document a functional IT infrastructure solution.
 It’s a culmination of my skills in networking, system administration, and technical problem-solving — and I look forward to sharing updates as the project evolves.

 ---

-### 🎓 Education & Certifications
+### Education & Certifications

 - **Network and Systems Administration** – BCIT (2025 Graduate)
 - **CompTIA A+**, **Network+**, **Security+**
-- ☁**Microsoft Azure Fundamentals (AZ-900)**
+- **Microsoft Azure Fundamentals (AZ-900)**
-- **Digital Transformation & Process Improvement** – Beedie School of Business
+- **Digital Transformation (Process Improvement)** – Beedie School of Business
+- **Bachelors Degree, Information technology** - Stratford University

 ---